Forming your own nonprofit corporation in Delaware may seem like a daunting task. In this guide, we’ll walk you through the process step by step.

 Avoid using “Bank,” “University,” or “Trust.”
 These titles are restricted to organizations that carry out activities directly related to those specific areas.
 Once you have a name in mind, you can search Delaware’s database to check whether it’s available.
 If you’ve found the perfect name for your nonprofit corporation, you can reserve it on the state’s website.
 They’ll hold the name for 120 days for a $75 fee.
 Or, you can use the ZenBusiness business name reservation service and free up your time to take care of other things.

-Choose a Delaware registered agent
+Step 3: Choose a Delaware registered agent

 Delaware requires every nonprofit corporation to have a registered agent.
 Your agent must be located in Delaware and can be an individual or a service company.
 The agent’s job is to accept legal documents, such as notices of lawsuits, on your nonprofit’s behalf during normal business hours.
 Then, the agent forwards the documents to the appropriate person at your nonprofit.